+12,355

+ADMINISTRATION & SUPPORT

 STRATEGIC PRIORITY 4 MENTAL HEALTH, ADDICTIONS, & HOMELESSNESS

-Funding for our rural communities is a necessity.
+ISSUE Funding for our rural communities is a necessity.
 We are less equipped with fewer resources than our urban counterparts to tackle the growing mental health and addictions crisis.

-The WOWC continues to emphasize its request for the Province that a specific portion of the Homelessness Prevention Program (HPP) funding be allocated specifically for small and rural communities.
+THE ASK The WOWC continues to emphasize its request for the Province that a specific portion of the Homelessness Prevention Program (HPP) funding be allocated specifically for small and rural communities.

-Small and rural municipalities in rural Western Ontario require an increased and consistent fair share in HPP funding given the specific growing strain in these communities.
+BACKGROUND Small and rural municipalities in rural Western Ontario require an increased and consistent fair share in HPP funding given the specific growing strain in these communities.
 In some cases, research has demonstrated that the funding delivered is simply not adequate to meet the growing needs in rural areas with respect to homelessness.

-Small and rural municipalities in rural Western Ontario require an increased fair share in HPP funding given the specific growing strain in these communities.

-The WOWC continues to advocate for permanent funding for the Mobile Crisis Response Team (MCRT) programs, through annualized funding and permanently-funded mental health officer positions.

-BACKGROUND
+The WOWC greatly appreciated the opportunity to be involved and considered for the Community Response Pilot Project, and its municipalities look forward to additional opportunities to consult and work directly with the government on finding mutual solutions for the well-being of our communities.
+The WOWC greatly appreciated the opportunity to be involved and considered for the Community Response Pilot Project.
+Housing Wait List Over 6 Years

+Shelter Usage Over 6 Years

+Social Assistance Clients With No Known Address Over 6 Years

-The MCRT funding provides critical funding support for our police forces to be paired with experienced mental health professionals in response to the substantial increase in mental health calls.
+THE ASK The WOWC continues to advocate for permanent funding for the Mobile Crisis Response Team (MCRT) programs, through annualized funding and permanently-funded mental health officer positions.
+BACKGROUND The MCRT funding provides critical funding support for our police forces to be paired with experienced mental health professionals in response to the substantial increase in mental health calls.
 The WOWC has expressed concerns about MCRT funding and the importance of creating permanent funding for this program, especially for small and rural communities, where these teams have had proven success.
 Communities and residents in rural Western Ontario have felt the direct benefits from the pairing of specially trained police officers and mental-health professionals to respond to 911 emergency calls involving mental health or addictions.
+The WOWC appreciates the recent announcement from the Ministry of the Solicitor General regarding the new MCRT Enhancement Grant cycle, which will operate on a three-year period from 2024-25 to 2026-27.
+This is an important step in the right direction, and the recent comments received by the Solicitor General indicate that the WOWC's advocacy has played a role in this positive change.

+and residents

+in rural Western

+Ontario have felt

+the direct benefits

+from the pairing of

+specially trained

+police officers and

+mental-health

+professionals to

+respond to 911

+emergency calls.

-The WOWC has expressed concerns about MCRT funding and the importance of creating permanent funding for this program Federal, Provincial and municipal partners must continue to work together on priorities, from workforce and housing challenges to social services and health care improvements.
+Federal, Provincial and municipal partners must continue to work together on priorities, from workforce and housing challenges to social services and health care improvements.
 Investing in these municipal services will lay foundations for the continued recovery and future prosperity of our communities.

-Warden Glen McNeil Chair gmcneil@huroncounty.ca Warden Andy Lennox Vice-Chair andyl@wellington.ca
+Warden Glen McNeil

+Chair gmcneil@huroncounty.ca Warden Andy Lennox

+Vice-Chair andyl@wellington.ca

-Kate Burns Gallagher Executive Director kate@wowc.ca Justin Bromberg Manager of Government Relations justin@wowc.ca Charlotte Gravlev Administrative Coordinatc admin@wowc.ca
+Kate Burns Gallagher

+Executive Director kate@wowc.ca Justin Bromberg

+Manager of Government Relations justin@wowc.ca

+Charlotte Gravley

+Administrative Coordinator admin@wowc.ca